-Lisa and Will's Marriage Was Marred by Domestic Violence and Abuse
+Lisa and Will's Marriage Was Marred by Domestic Violence and Abuse women are committed by current or former romantic partners.1

 69. The domestic violence and Lisa's fear of Will should have been particularly important in pointing the investigation towards Will.